 Why South Africa?
 South Africa is going through some tough times.
-The Rand has fallen to a 14-year low against the US dollar, the interest rate has been cut for the first time in five years to 6.75% (base rate) this July and the electricity tariffs have risen in July again.
-The inflation rate has lowered to 4.8% in August 2017 and thus in the target range of 3-6%, however, the GDP has dropped to a 2.5% (quarter-on-quarter in the second quarter 2017) and the unemployment stands at a high of 26.4%.
-Many tourists and foreigners are less than impressed with the news about corruption, the new immigration regulations and the exorbitantly high crime rate.
+The Rand has still not recovered from the low exchange rate against the US dollar, the interest rate has been cut for the first time in five years to 6.75% (base rate) this July and the electricity tariffs have risen in July again.
+The inflation rate has lowered to 4.8% in August 2017 and thus in the target range of 3-6%, however, the GDP has dropped to a 2.5% (quarter-on-quarter in the second quarter 2017) and the unemployment stands at a new high of 27.7%.
+Many tourists and foreigners are less than impressed with the constant news about corruption, the immigration still hinder further expansion of tourism and the exorbitantly high crime rate.
 Only the favourable exchange rate is seen a big plus by those earning in dollars, pound or euros.
 Otherwise investment seems to struggle quite a bit as the business confidence has dropped in a 32-year low.
 Read more here.

 And expats in South Africa enjoy this every day!
 Reading through the various international travel forums, it becomes clear that many international visitors praise this country not only for its scenic beauty but for its warm and welcoming people and many South African expats living abroad seem to get soon homesick and wonder why they ever left as the grass often is not greener 'on the other side'.